Skip to Main Content

 225 W. Olney Road

 Fusion @ NEON is a five-story residential complex with ground floor parking, walk-up townhouse-style apartments and coworking space on the first floor and one, two and three bedroom apartments on floors two through five.
 The multifamily dwelling is at the crossroads of the NEON District, a block from Granby Street and steps away from cultural institutions Chrysler Museum of Art and d'Art Center.
-A $50 million investment by Marathon Development, construction began in 2021 and is expected to be complete in 2023.
+A $50 million investment by Marathon Development, first tenants moved in fall of 2024.